 Since that time events, marches and festivals are held internationally celebrating and recognising women’s equality.
-The United Nation official theme this year is “Be Bold for Change”.
-It is aimed at increasing female representation in the workplace to 50%.
+Organisations such as the United Nations join in, and their official theme this year was “Be Bold for Change”, aimed at increasing female representation in the workplace to 50%.

 Since 1969 Dundee International Women’s Centre addresses the needs of women by providing a space for women to socialise, learn and come together.
-This year DIWC celebrated International Women’s Day and Dundee Women’s Festival with the theme “Herstory and Heritage.”

-An exhibition was put together by English for Life Class which explored the native cultures of women and their interpretations of the Scottish culture.
+To celebrate International Women’s Day, an exhibition was put together by English for Life Class which explored the native cultures of women and their interpretations of the Scottish culture.

-There were Arabic cooking classes and Indian banquet which promised a mastery of Indian cuisine (and some recipe cards if you needed more practice).
+There were Arabic cooking classes and an Indian banquet which offered a mastery of Indian cuisine (and some recipe cards if you needed more practice).

-The attendees of the classes believe that women should be appreciated everyday.
+The attendees of the classes believe that women should be appreciated every day.
 Workshops organised in the centre were helpful as it enabled social integration in a relaxed environment.
 This can lead to the empowerment of women and help improve mental health and increase in self-confidence.

-One of the workshop attendees said “this has been a wonderful experience, I feel more confident and happy.”
+One of the workshop attendees said, “this has been a wonderful experience, I feel more confident and happy.”

 DIWC focuses on the black and ethnic minority population of Dundee.
 Recently, we have been celebrating our staff, learners and volunteers as part of our ‘Women of Dundee’ campaign.
 This gives women the opportunity to share their experiences, stories and journeys in life.